June 08, 2020 Samira McDonald

 The marketing team from SAP Switzerland planned the event for more than six months.
 However, two weeks prior to the event, they received the disappointing information that there was to be no social gatherings bigger than 1,000 people.
 That’s when the team decided the best way to transform this event was to go digital.

 Some good news: the contract with the event organizer, flights and hotels for speakers were still honored, Maag said, and so the team was able to use the space to pre-record everything at the venue.
-With producers on-site, the team recorded all presentations and planned to live stream it through the ON24 Digital Experience Platform.
+With producers on-site, the team recorded all presentations and planned to live stream it through the ON24 platform.
 With only five days to get all the recordings set up and hosted, the marketing team not only created a uniquely branded experience, but they were able to have eight parallel live-streamed sessions all in different languages.

 While stressful to pull off, the event was an amazing success and the team was able to reach and engage just as many customers digitally as they anticipated in person.
 More importantly, everyone realized the value and potential for this event content to drive demand and business all year round, well after the event.